 Patients

 Patients are the subjects of the data.
 Every entry in a medical record describes their body, their history, and their treatment.
 This creates a strong ethical case for patient ownership.
-Under frameworks like HIPAA in the United States and GDPR in the United Kingdom, patients hold significant rights over their data, including the right to access, correct, and in some cases delete their records.
+Patients hold significant rights over their data, including the right to access, correct, and in some cases delete their records.
 However, holding rights over data is not the same as owning the physical or digital record itself.
 Courts and regulators have generally stopped short of granting patients outright ownership of the records that providers create.

 Healthcare Providers and Clinics

 In most legal systems, the physical or digital record belongs to the clinic or hospital that created it.
 The provider generates the record, maintains it, stores it, and bears legal responsibility for its accuracy and security.
-Under UK law, NHS patient records are owned by the relevant trust or health board.
-Private clinics similarly retain custodial ownership of the records they produce.
-This custodial role comes with significant obligations, including compliance with data protection law and professional regulatory standards set by bodies like the General Medical Council (GMC).
+This custodial role comes with significant obligations, including compliance with data protection law and professional regulatory standards.

 Practice Management Software Companies

 Software vendors store and process health data on behalf of clinics, but this does not make them owners.
-Under GDPR, they are classified as data processors, not data controllers.
 They act on the instructions of the clinic and must handle data according to contractual agreements.
 The data does not belong to them.
 However, this distinction only holds when contracts are properly written.
 Clinics that fail to specify ownership explicitly in their agreements with software vendors risk ambiguity that could complicate data access or portability if they switch systems.

 The Complexity in Practice